Hryhoriy Veryovka

 He is best known for founding the renowned Veryovka Choir in 1943, and leading it for many years, gaining international recognition and winning multiple awards.
 Veryovka was also a professor of conducting at the Kyiv Conservatory, where he worked alongside faculty including Boleslav Yavorsky, Alexander Koshetz, Mykola Leontovych, and Mykhailo Verykivsky.

+Career

 Veryovka was born in an old Cossack town of Berezna (today urban-type settlement).
 In 1916 he graduated from the Chernihiv Theological Seminary.
-In 1918-21 Veryovka studied at the Lysenko music school (a predecessor of the Kyiv Conservatory) studying a musical composition by Boleslav Yavorsky, conducting by Aleksander Orlov.
+In 1918–21 Veryovka studied at the Lysenko Music and Drama School (a predecessor of the Kyiv Conservatory) studying a musical composition by Boleslav Yavorsky, conducting by Aleksander Orlov.
 In 1933 he received an external degree from the institute.

-Since 1923 Veryovka continued to work at the Lysenko institute and later (from 1934) Kyiv Conservatory.
-During World War II in 1941-45 he was a scientist of the Rylsky Institute of Art Studies, Folklore and Ethnology.
+From 1923 to 1927 Veryovka continued to work at the Lysenko Institute and later from 1931 to his death at the Kyiv Conservatory.
+During World War II in 1941–45 he was a scientist of the Rylsky Institute of Art Studies, Folklore and Ethnology.

 In 1943 in Kharkiv, Veryovka organized his well known choir and until his death was its art director and a main conductor.
-In 1948-52 he headed the National Union of Composers of Ukraine.
+In 1948–52 he headed the National Union of Composers of Ukraine.

+Upon his death in 1964 he was buried in Baikove Cemetery in Kyiv, and in 1967 a monument was erected at the site of his burial in his honor.